 Yes!
 In addition to having fun at camp, your child will also learn valuable skills.
 The Y has designated quiet time to read in order to help keep kids engaged over breaks.

-Our Holiday Camp schedule follows the Orange County Public School calendar.
+Our Holiday Camp schedule follows the Orange County and Osceola County Public School calendars.
 Please note, Holiday Camps are only available at select YMCA locations.

-Please note: select YMCA family centers will host camp during Orange County Public Schools’ Teacher Workdays.
+Please note: select YMCA family centers will host camp during Orange County and Osceola County Public Schools’ Teacher Workdays.